 Release: September 13th

 Call of Duty just not cutting it?
 Battlefield still too happy-go-lucky?
 Perhaps try Tripwire Interactive’s answer to hardcore WWII FPS.
 There’s no HUD here, you’re going to have to count the bullets in your magazine and account for bullet drop and spin and each tank in the game is crafted to a level of detail that rivals genuine tank simulators (and post-launch support is assured, adding more vehicles and features).
-While it’s certainly not for everybody, if you want a breathe of fresh air away from mainstream shooters and fancy experiencing one of WWII’s most infamous battles in full 64 player terrifying realism, here’s your game.
+While it’s certainly not for everybody if you want a breath of fresh air away from mainstream shooters and fancy experiencing one of WWII’s most infamous battles in full 64 players terrifying realism, here’s your game.

 3. Deus Ex: Human Revolution